graalvm/graalvm-demos/native-image-reflection-example/README.md

     ```

     The `native-image` tool automatically uses configuration files in the _META-INF/native-image_ directory.
-    However, we recommend that the _META-INF/native-image_ directory is on the class path, either via a JAR file or using the `-cp` flag.
+    It is recommended that the _META-INF/native-image_ directory is on the class path, either via a JAR file or using the `-cp` flag.
 (This avoids confusion for IDE users where a directory structure is defined by the IDE itself.)

-4. Test your executable.
+4. Test your executable:
     ```shell
     ./reflectionexample StringReverser reverse "hello"
     ```